Convergence to equilibrium of global weak solutions for a Cahn-Hilliard-Navier-Stokes vesicle model: Weak Solutions

-For instance, weak solutions furnished by a limit of Galerkin approximate solutions satisfy the corresponding energy inequality related to (\ref{energy-eqs}) (changing in (\ref{energy-eqs}) the equality $= 0$ by $\le 0$) and this inequality energy suffices to prove rigorously all previous estimates (\ref{estim1}) and (\ref{estim3}) for the Galerking approximations.
+For instance, fixed the initial datum $(\u_0,\p_0)\in\H\times H^2_1$, the existence of weak solutions of (\ref{P1s})-(\ref{cis}) in $(0,+\infty)$, furnished by a limit of an adequate Galerkin approximate solutions can be proved analogously to \cite{smectic} or \cite{nu}.
+Moreover, these Galerkin solutions satisfy the corresponding energy equality (\ref{energy-eqs2}) which suffices to prove rigorously the previous estimates (\ref{estim1}) and (\ref{phi3}).
+Finally, following similar arguments to those used in \cite{ConstantinFoias} for the Navier-Stokes equations, these weak solutions will satisfy the energy inequality (\ref{energyeqint}).

-Consequently, fixed the initial datum $(\u_0,\p_0)\in\H\times H^2_1$, by using a Galerkin Method and proceeding in analogous way to Subsection~3.3 of \cite{nu}, one can prove existence of weak solutions of (\ref{P1s})-(\ref{cis}) in $(0,+\infty)$.